Page Contents

 Residents are required to leave residence by whichever date is earlier:

-- by 12:00pm (noon) on December 22nd, 2025.
+- by 12:00pm (noon) on December 21st, 2025.

-Exam Period Extensions and Winter Break Stays
+Extensions and Winter Break Stays

 Exam Period Extensions

-New College residents can apply to extend their residence stay to a later date during the exam period (no later than 12:00pm on December 22nd).
-Exam period extensions require a demonstrated need to stay past the original departure date, such as a booked flight.
+New College residents can request to extend their stay to a later date during the exam period.
+Exam period extensions cannot extend past 12:00pm (noon) on December 21st.

-Applications for exam period extensions will be available to residents in mid-November.
-There is no charge for exam period extensions.
+Applications for exam period extensions will be made available to residents in mid November.

 Winter Break Stays

-- Full Winter Break residence at New College, from December 22nd, 2025 to January 3rd, 2026;
+- Winter Break residence: request to live at New College for the full Winter Break, from December 21st, 2025 to January 3rd, 2026;

 Residence Service Closures